 The LIMUN Foundation traces its roots to 2000, first known as LoMUN (London Model United Nations), having been conceived by students from the University of London who had attended a conference in Cambridge in 1999.
 "Sitting in Pizza Express, they decided to set up one in London, so half a year later we had the first LIMUN" recalls a long-time LIMUN associate.
 The aim became to organise an annual Model UN event in the cosmopolitan city of London, a fitting place for the ideals that embody the United Nations and where the world organisation was first based.

 The first conference in 2000 involved about 200 delegates over 5 committees.
 By 2002 attendance had diversified to attract more participants from overseas, hence LoMUN was renamed LIMUN.
 In 2007, participation figures grew to about 500, and later to 700 over 12 committees in 2008.
 In 2009, LIMUN held its first milestone conference at King's College London, celebrating its 10th anniversary with 800 delegates spread across 12 committees.
 New committees were further introduced, expanding to about 16 in 2011.
-2012 marked a new peak, as about 1,200 delegates were spread over 20 committees at Imperial College, which raised to 1500 participants over 25 committees in 2013.
+2012 marked a new peak, as about 1,200 delegates were spread over 20 committees at Imperial College, which rose to 1500 participants over 25 committees in 2013.
 Our opening day venue became the prestigious Methodist Central Hall Westminster, where the very first session of the UN General Assembly was held in 1946.
 By then our ceremonies had also been attracting eminent figures and foreign diplomats.
-Since then, LIMUN conferences have maintained participation abover 1500, and introduced a range of new side-events on the opening day from our Careers in the UN session to the Diplomats' Meet and Greet.
+Since then, LIMUN conferences have maintained participation above 1500 people, and introduced a range of new side-events on the opening day from our Careers in the UN session to the Diplomats' Meet and Greet.